Grupo-de-Pesquisa-em-Algoritmos/inmoov_arms_kinematics/README.md

-To be able to run the codes in this repository, initiate your virtual environment and install the required dependencies with the requirements file, such as follows:
+To be able to run the codes in this repository, create your virtual environment and install the required dependencies with the requirements file, such as follows:

-1. Initiate the virtual environment
+1. Initialize the virtual environment
 ```bash
 python -m venv venv
 ```